Need help? Report fraud on 0800 110 929

 4. Watch out for parcel scams

-5. Check for SSL certificates
+5. Check for security certificates

-5. Check for SSL certificates
+5. Check for security certificates

 6. Monitor your bank balance